oresttokovenko/RetailFlow/README.md

 ## Set Up

-You can run the data pipeline locally on your machine using docker-compose or on AWS using Elastic Container Service.
-Note that using ECS itself incurs no charge, but using EC2 does, so ensure that you tear down the cloud infrastructure once you are done.

 **For local runs only**: Run the following SQL query against your Snowflake data warehouse so that it can prepare to receive the data that Airbyte will send to it.

 ```sql